Wilhelmina of the Netherlands: World War II

 Queen Wilhelmina visited the United States from 24 June to 11 August 1942 as a guest of the U.S. government.
 She vacationed in Lee, Massachusetts, and visited New York City, Boston, and Albany, New York.
 In Albany, she attended the 300th anniversary celebration of the First Church in Albany, established by Dutch settlers in the 17th century.
 She addressed the U.S. Congress on 5 August 1942 and was the first queen to do so.
 Shortly afterwards, Wilhelmina went to Canada in 1943 to attend the christening of her new granddaughter Margriet on 29 June 1943 in Ottawa and stayed a while with her family before returning to the United Kingdom.

-During Operation Steinbock, Queen Wilhelmina was almost killed by a bomb that took the lives of several of her guards and severely damaged her residence near South Mimms in England.
+During the German bombing campaign Operation Steinbock, Queen Wilhelmina was almost killed by a bomb that took the lives of several of her guards and severely damaged her residence near South Mimms in England.
 In 1944, Wilhelmina became the first woman since the 15th century, other than queens of the United Kingdom, to be inducted into the Order of the Garter.
 Churchill described her as "the only real man among the governments-in-exile" in London.

 In England, Queen Wilhelmina developed ideas about a new political and social life for the Dutch after the liberation, wanting to create a strong cabinet formed by people active in the resistance.
 She dismissed De Geer and installed a new prime minister with the approval of other Dutch politicians.
 When the Netherlands was liberated in 1945, the queen was disappointed to see the same political factions taking power as before the war.
 In mid-March 1945, she travelled to the liberated areas of the southern Netherlands, visiting the region of Walcheren and the city of Eindhoven where she received a rapturous welcome from the local population.
 On 2 May 1945, she went to stay in a small country estate called Anneville located just south of Breda with Juliana and adjuncts Peter Tazelaar, Erik Hazelhoff Roelfzema and fellow Engelandvaarder Rie Stokvis.
 Anneville was the scene of a number of processions where the residents of Breda and the surrounding communities came to greet their Queen.
 She remained there for a little over six weeks.

 Shortly after the war, Queen Wilhelmina wanted to give an award to the Polish Parachute Brigade for their actions during Operation Market Garden and wrote the government a request.
 The Minister of Foreign Affairs, Eelco van Kleffens, opposed the idea because he thought an award for the Poles would upset relations with the 'Big Three' and harm national interests.
 Eventually the Polish Parachute Brigade were awarded the Military Order of William on 31 May 2006, 61 years after Operation Market Garden.